 What Damages Can Be Recovered After a Car Accident?

-Each case will involve a different settlement value for a car accident.
-This is due to the unique challenges victims endure, affecting what they could be entitled to.
+Each case will involve a different settlement value due to the unique challenges victims endure after a vehicle accident or car collision, ultimately affecting what they could be entitled to when they seek compensation.
 Below are some factors that will be considered when calculating and distributing compensation:

 Generally, economic damages and non-economic damages are given.
 Economic damages are financial expenses, like hospital fees, lost income, and property damage.
-Non-economic damages are subjective, non-monetary losses that are difficult to measure in monetary terms, such as:
+Non-economic damages are subjective, non-monetary losses that are difficult to measure in monetary terms, such as emotional trauma, loss of enjoyment of life, and pain and suffering.

 In rare cases, punitive damages may also be awarded.
 These are made to punish the wrongdoer and prevent similar conduct in the future.
 It is usually given when the defendant’s actions are found to be especially egregious or malicious.

-Schedule a Free Case Evaluation with West Coast Trial Lawyers Today
+Schedule a Free Case Consultation with West Coast Trial Lawyers Today

 If you have been injured in a car accident, you may be eligible to file a claim against the at fault party to recover damages.
 At West Coast Trial Lawyers, our Phoenix personal injury lawyers will handle the details of your case while you prioritize your recovery.

-We are here to support you every step of the way and ensure you get full compensation for the losses you incurred.
-To schedule a FREE consultation, you can get in touch with our experienced team by calling (213) 927-3700 or filling out our quick online contact form.
+We are here to support you every step of the way, and once retained, our legal team will handle communications with insurance companies, which often try to minimize payouts to victims, so you can stay focused on getting full compensation for the losses you incurred.
+To schedule a free initial consultation, you can get in touch with our experienced team by calling (213) 927-3700 or filling out our quick online contact form.

 When someone dies in a car accident, the surviving family members or the personal representative of the deceased person can file a wrongful death lawsuit (A.R.S. § 12-612).
 This includes: